Zygo/bees/docs/options.md

  Has no effect unless `--loadavg-target` is used to specify a target load.

+* `--throttle-factor FACTOR`

+ In order to avoid saturating btrfs deferred work queues, bees tracks the time that operations with delayed effect (dedupe and tmpfile copy) and operations with long run times (`LOGICAL_INO`) run.
+If an operation finishes before the average run time for that operation, bees will sleep for the remainder of the average run time, so that operations are submitted to btrfs at a rate similar to the rate that btrfs can complete them.

+ The `FACTOR` is multiplied by the average run time for each operation to calculate the target delay time.

+ `FACTOR` 0 adds no delays.  bees will attempt to saturate btrfs delayed work queues as quickly as possible, which may impact other processes on the same filesystem, or even slow down bees itself.

+ `FACTOR` 1.0 is the default, and will attempt to keep btrfs delayed work queues filled at a steady average rate.

+ `FACTOR` more than 1.0 will add delays longer than the average run time (e.g. 10.0 will delay all operations that take less than 10x the average run time).
+High values of `FACTOR` may be desirable when using bees with other applications on the same filesystem.

+ The maximum delay per operation is 60 seconds.

 ## Filesystem tree traversal options

 * `--scan-mode MODE` or `-m`